ang-zeyu/infisearch/docs/src/tradeoffs.md

 ## Possible Tradeoffs

 The possible tradeoffs you can make are marked with ✔️.
-Those that are likely impossible are marked ❌, or in other words, you need a search server / SaaS for these options.
+Those that are likely impossible are marked ❌, or in other words, you likely need a search server / SaaS for these options.
 Some options that are possible but are relatively undesirable (for which better equivalent options exist) are marked 😩.

 Latency is labelled in terms of `RTT` (round trip time), the maximum of which is `3`.
-Scalability and file bloat are inevitably labelled more **subjectively**.

-Also note that the labelled `RTT` times are **maximums**. (namely, if files are served from cache instead)
+Also note that the labelled `RTT` times are **maximums**. (e.g. if files are served from cache instead)

 | Factor                                                                            | `RTT=0`         | `RTT=1`      | `RTT=2`     | `RTT=3`   |
 | -----------                                                                       | -----------     | -----------  | ----------- | --------- |